Skip to main content

 Overlays are a less expensive and safer process and are great for quick sales, but the added weight of the new material on top of the old material is counterintuitive to any advantage.
 The extra weight could potentially compromise the structural integrity of your roofing system, and cause you to dish out some serious cash in repairs down the road.

 Also, when placing new material on top of old, weathered material, it’s not going to look the greatest.
 Sort of like when I used to layer makeup on top of my acne in high school, you could still tell I had bad skin, but just tried to conceal it with some foundation.
-Stick with me, here.
-Roof overlays are the same thing.
-To the naked eye, you, your neighbors, and your family will still be able to see the old material peeking out underneath, and the unlevel material on top.

 Not to mention, roof overlays decrease the lifespan of your roof essentially in half.
 This is because the added weight causes the material underneath to deteriorate more quickly due to trapped heat, water, weather conditions, and improper maintenance.

-Advantages of a Roof Tear-Off
+Benefits of Choosing a Roof Tear-Off

 • Increased costs